 which is another $L^{2}$-critical Schrödinger equation with an integrable structure (the presence of Lax pairs) and has been extensively studied.
 Some earlier results \cite{Ozawa1996,Wu2013APDE,Wu2015APDE,GuoWu2017DCDS} addressed the global regularity of \eqref{eq:DNLS} for data with $L^{2}$-mass below some thresholds.
-However, Bahouri and Perelman recently proved in \cite{BahouriPerelman2022Invent} that \eqref{eq:DNLS} is in fact globally well-posed without any restrictions on $L^{2}$-mass and their proof heavily relies on complete integrability.
-The contrast between the global existence for this integrable equation \eqref{eq:DNLS} and the finite-time blow-up for a non-integrable one \eqref{eq:NLS}, might have made the global regularity problem of \eqref{CMdnls} for finite energy chiral solutions (i.e., in $H_{+}^{1}(\bbR)$) more dubious.
-Our Theorem~\ref{TheoremChiralBlowup} shows that finite-time blow-up is indeed possible for the integrable equation \eqref{CMdnls} (in Hardy space) as opposed to \eqref{eq:DNLS}. \emph{3.
+However, Bahouri and Perelman recently proved in \cite{BahouriPerelman2022Invent} that \eqref{eq:DNLS} is globally well-posed without any restrictions on $L^{2}$-mass and their proof heavily relies on complete integrability.
+The contrast between the global existence for this integrable equation \eqref{eq:DNLS} and the finite-time blow-up for a non-integrable one \eqref{eq:NLS}, might have made the global regularity problem of \eqref{CMdnls} for finite-energy chiral solutions (i.e., in $H_{+}^{1}(\bbR)$) more dubious.
+Our Theorem~\ref{TheoremChiralBlowup} shows that finite-time blow-up is indeed possible for the integrable equation \eqref{CMdnls} (in Hardy space) as opposed to \eqref{eq:DNLS}. \emph{4.
 Comparison with (CSS).} The results and techniques in this work are inspired from the works \cite{KimKwon2020blowup,KimKwonOh2020blowup,Kim2022CSSrigidityArxiv} on the so-called self-dual Chern--Simons--Schrödinger equation (CSS).
 This equation is similar to the mass-critical NLS in $\bbR^{2}$, as they share analogous symmetries and conservation laws including pseudo-conformal symmetry.
 (CSS) is not known to be completely integrable.

-Distinguished common features of (CSS) and \eqref{CMdnls-gauged} are \emph{self-duality} (c.f. \eqref{eq:intro Energy2 self dual}) and the \emph{non-locality} of the problem.
+Distinguished common features of (CSS) and \eqref{CMdnls-gauged} are \emph{self-duality} (cf. \eqref{eq:intro Energy2 self dual}) and \emph{non-locality} of the problem.
 Phenomenologically, these two equations also share the so-called \emph{rotational instability} of finite-time blow-up solutions (see the discussion below).
-The overall scheme of the proof in this paper is much inspired by \cite{KimKwon2020blowup,KimKwonOh2020blowup,Kim2022CSSrigidityArxiv}, such as the use of nonlinear conjugation identities, nonlinearly conjugated adapted variable $w_{1}$, and so on.
+The general scheme of the proof in this paper is much inspired by \cite{KimKwon2020blowup,KimKwonOh2020blowup,Kim2022CSSrigidityArxiv}, such as the use of nonlinear conjugation identities, nonlinearly conjugated adapted variable $w_{1}$, and so on.